bhavinNandani/power_grid/README.md

 ### TailwindCSS

 PowerGrid creates HTML with standard Tailwind utility classes (using the `slate` color palette).
-Ensure your Tailwind configuration scans your gem paths or includes utilities for:
+Ensure your Tailwind configuration scans your gem paths.
-- Colors: `slate-50` to `slate-900`.
-- Spacing, Borders, Flexbox, Typography.

 ### Hotwire & Stimulus

 Ensure your application has `turbo-rails` and `stimulus-rails` installed.
 The gem includes a Stimulus controller `power_grid--table_controller` which handles search input debouncing and auto-submission.

-If using **Importmap** (default in Rails 7+), this is configured automatically.
-If using **esbuild/webpack**, manually register the controller if needed, or ensure the gem's assets are in your load path.

 ## Contributing